 To watch our services visit our Facebook Link below

 Good Morning Church,

-Here is some important information for you regarding service this weekend.
+Here is some important information for you regarding service going forward:

 First I want to say that we are people of faith who absolutely trust in the Lord to care for us and to direct us.
 Proverbs 3:5-6 guides us: “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 We are seeking to do that in all of our decision-making.